ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/distributed_data_structures/recursive_coordinate_bisection.md

 regarding the data.
 If the sample is not representative of the total distribution of events, then we could end up with a heavily unbalanced spatial partitioning.
 How well this performs needs to be established experimentally.

+#### Pros of RCB
+* Easy to reason about
+* Standard approach

+#### Cons of RCB
+* Imprints the current node architecture onto the data structure
+* Works only out-of-the-box for node numbers which are a multiple of 2, but there is also a multi-jagged approach which would relax this constraint.
+See [here](http://www.sandia.gov/~srajama/publications/mj_tpds.pdf)